 Finally, school leaders, local officials and educators should note that new and revised policies address multiple areas, including school board policy, district rules and regulations, programs of study and even school schedules.

 - Statutory Requirements.
-The official statutory requirements expectations for proficiency-based learning and graduation in Maine’s districts and public schools.
+The official statutory requirements expectations for proficiency-based education and graduation in Maine’s districts and public schools.

 - High Leverage Policy Framework.
 Developed by the New England Secondary School Consortium, this resource provides a framework that school boards, administrators and leadership teams can use when developing local policies.

-- Exemplar Policies Coming in the fall of 2013, these exemplar policies will give school boards and school leaders examples of policies that support proficiency-based learning and graduation.
+- Example Policies.
+These example policies will give school boards and school leaders examples of policies that support proficiency-based education and graduation.